 Older adults are moving into nursing homes and other care facilities at an increased rate.
 According to the Centers for Disease Control and Prevention (CDC), almost two million people in our country now live in nursing homes.
 The unfortunate correlation is that more and more older adults now suffer injury or abuse at the hands of the very persons charged with their care.
-Often these injuries are caused by the negligence of the nursing home staff, but injuries and abuse also result from the deliberation actions of caregivers.
+Often these injuries are caused by the negligence of the nursing home staff, but injuries and abuse also result from the deliberate actions of caregivers.

 If you're making a legal claim for nursing home injuries and abuse, what does the process look like, and how do you go about proving damages?
 That will be the focus of this article.